Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Bidder Heterogeneity

 Figure \ref{fig:hte-by-size-global} shows the estimated $\beta_{bk}$ for $b\in \{\text{large}, \text{medium}, \text{small}\}$.
 However, contrary to our initial hypothesis, we do not see a monotonic pattern: the effect on spending is the highest among ``small'' bidders and the lowest among ``medium'' bidders, while ``large'' bidders' responses were in between the other two types.

-We next use a classification of bidders that is arguably more directly related to bidder sophistication.
-Some advertisers use Xandr's DSP service including its bidding algorithm, and Xandr assigns a single bidder ID to such advertisers: we refer to them as the ``AppNexus/Xandr bidder.''
-Since the AppNexus/Xandr bidder uses the bidding algorithm of Xandr, which coordinates the format change from SPA to FPA, this bidder was arguably more sophisticated than other bidders in changing its bidding algorithm.
+We next use an alternative classification of bidders that is arguably more directly related to bidder sophistication.
+Some advertisers use Xandr's DSP service, including its bidding algorithm, and Xandr assigns a single bidder ID to such advertisers: we refer to them as the ``AppNexus/Xandr bidder.''
+Since the AppNexus/Xandr bidder uses the bidding algorithm of Xandr, which also coordinated the format change from SPA to FPA, one can expect this bidder to be more sophisticated than other bidders in changing its bidding algorithm.